YouTube – Concorde Airliner

-Sixteen Concorde aircraft were built by Aerospatiale-BAC.
+Sixteen Concorde Airliner aircraft were built by Aerospatiale-BAC.
 They were the mainstay supersonic passenger transport from 1976 until 2003.

-Pilots describe the Concorde as well built and strong.
+Pilots describe the Concorde Airliner as well built and strong.
 They appreciate the tremendous excess power produced by the four Rolls Royce Olympus engines.

 The take off of the aircraft was always made at full power.
-Its take off is unlike many departures of today's aircraft where power must be reduced due to noise restrictions.
-When the Concorde was less than fully loaded, the roll out and climb was especially powerful.
+Its take off is unlike many departures of today’s aircraft where power must be reduced due to noise restrictions.
+When the Concorde Airliner was less than fully loaded, the roll out and climb was especially powerful.

 With a rotation speed of around 220 mph and climb out at 300 mph, the Concorde Airliner moved along quickly.
-Once over water, the afterburners of the Concorde were again engaged to achieve supersonic speeds.
+Once over water, the afterburners of the airliner were again engaged to achieve supersonic speeds.

 The aircraft experienced a slight bump as it accelerated through Mach 1.
-If it were not for the air speed indicator, exceeding Mach 1 in the Concorde would not even be noticed.
+If it were not for the air speed indicator, exceeding Mach 1 in the Concorde Airliner would not even be noticed.

 The aircraft landed with an extremely nose high angle.
 The flight crew had to drop its articulated nose about 12 degrees so that the runway could be seen.